-There are countless factors that get in the way of oneness: There’s our natural tendency toward selfishness.
-There are in-law issues, debates about who will do what chores, and disputes over who will be in charge of the remote control.
-But the one topic that rises above them all when it comes to hindering oneness in marriage is money.
+There are countless factors that get in the way of oneness: Selfishness, in-law issues, the stresses of life, and more.
+But the one issue that often rises above them all is money.

-Temperament is defined as the prevailing quality of mind that characterizes someone.
+Temperament is defined as “the prevailing quality of mind that characterizes someone.”
 Whether you’re extroverted or introverted is one aspect of temperament.
 Whether you like to keep things open ended or brought to conclusion is another.
 Whether you prefer to think through decisions or go by gut feel is yet another.
-All of these traits collectively are known as your temperament.
+All of these traits collectively make up your temperament.

-There are many different temperament classification systems, but most have their roots in the one first devised several hundred years before Christ by Hippocrates, the father of modern medicine.
+There are many different temperament classification systems, but most have their roots in the one devised by Hippocrates, the father of modern medicine.
 He defined four main temperaments: choleric, sanguine, phlegmatic and melancholy.

-Each temperament comes with a set of natural strengths – financial and otherwise – and a set of natural weaknesses.
-And here’s a key insight about temperament: it doesn’t change.
+Each temperament comes with certain strengths – financial and otherwise – and some weaknesses.
+And here’s a key insight about temperament: It doesn’t change.

 You can learn to manage inherent weaknesses, but devoting your life to trying to change a choleric into a phlegmatic, or a sanguine into a melancholy, is signing up for a life of struggle and frustration.
 Much better to understand how you and your spouse are wired up and work with what God gave you.

-The choleric is the classic type A person – a hard-charging, time sensitive, get things done sort of person.
-If you’re preoccupied right now with what’s on your to-do list you may be a choleric.
+The choleric is the classic type A – a hard-charging, time sensitive, get-things-done sort of person.
+If you’re preoccupied right now with what’s on your to-do list, you may be a choleric.
 On the positive side, once they set a financial goal, cholerics will go after it with a vengeance.
-On the negative side, they may be in such a hurry to make things happen that they fail to talk about decisions with their spouse.
+On the not so positive side, they may be in such a hurry to make things happen that they fail to talk through decisions with their spouse.

-The sanguine is a fun-loving people person.
-They like to be noticed.
+The sanguine is a fun-loving, life-of-the-party people person.
+Sanguines like to be noticed.
 If you drive a red sports car, you may be a sanguine.
 On the positive side, sanguines tend to be very generous.
-On the negative side, planning is a foreign concept to many sanguines.
+On the not so positive side, planning is a foreign concept to many sanguines.
 Budget?
 Who has time for that?
 They’d rather be out enjoying time with family or friends.

 The phlegmatic is steady, reliable, and dependable.
-They tend to be very frugal, knowing how to stretch a dollar.
-On the positive side, they will consider all the pros and cons before making an investment.
-On the negative side, they may never get around to actually making the investment.
-Planning is a strong suit; follow through is a weakness.
+Phlegmatics tend to be very frugal.
+They wrote the book on how to stretch a dollar.
+On the positive side, phlegmatics will consider all the pros and cons before making a financial decision.
+On the not so positive side, they may never get around to actually making the decision.
+Planning is a strong suit.
+Follow through?
+Not so much.

 The melancholy has some of the most natural money management abilities.
 If you actually enjoy using a budget, you may be a melancholy.
-Where melancholies can get in financial trouble is they can be perfectionists when it comes to certain things, insisting on having the best clothing or vacations, for example, which can lead to overspending in these areas.
+Where melancholies can get in financial trouble is they can be perfectionists when it comes to certain things, insisting on having the best brand of clothing or insisting on staying in nicer hotels when on vacation, for example, which can lead to overspending in these areas.

-The key to using knowledge about each other’s temperaments is to work together, leveraging each other’s strengths and minimizing each other’s weaknesses.
-If you keep trying to turn your sanguine spouse into someone who loves to use a budget, you’re in for a lot of disagreements.
+The key to using knowledge about each other’s temperaments is to work together, figuring out how to leverage each other’s strengths and minimizing each other’s weaknesses.
+If you keep trying to turn your sanguine spouse into someone who loves to use a budget, you’re in for a lot of grief.
 Just get them to drop receipts in the vicinity of your computer or ledger book where you keep your budget and you do the data entry.